GrammaTech/grammatech.github.io/index.md

 ### Open Source Software

-GrammaTech recognizes that, just as reproducible experimental methodology sparked the enlightenment, so must freely available open-source software underlie any computational scientific inquiry.
-In this light we are committed to publishing the software we develop under open-source licensing.
-Only by subjecting our work to the rigors of peer review can we hope to achieve the objectivity, accuracy, quality, and security our customers require.

 We are a commercial company and we develop and sell proprietary software products.
-However, we release the core technology underlying these products -- the libraries on which these product's power and correctness depend.
-For example:
+However, we release the core technology underlying these products — the libraries on which these product's power and correctness depend.
+GrammaTech recognizes that only by encouraging outside use and review of our software can we achieve the reproducibility, objectivity, accuracy, quality, and security our customers require.

 {% for oss in collections.oss %}